 Competition: Prudential vs. New York Life

 There are a number of large national life insurance companies that compete with Prudential.
 While Prudential ranks among industry leaders for financial stability, others receive marks for superior pricing or customer service.
 New York Life is one such company, which operates much the same way as Prudential and serves a similar customer base.
-However, New York Life receives superior ratings for both customer service and pricing, making them a better choice for more consumers.
+However, New York Life receives superior ratings for both customer service and pricing, making it a better choice for more consumers.

-Final Verdict: Consider Prudential for Peace of Mind
+Consider Prudential for Peace of Mind

-Prudential is a very large life insurance company that has established a very sound reputation over its 145-year history.
+Prudential is a large life insurance company that has established a sound reputation over its more-than-145-year history.
 The company is one of the largest life insurance companies in the world and ranks extremely well for financial stability.
 If you’re looking for flexible life insurance offerings that offer no-lapse guarantees and a number of ways to build cash value, Prudential has a number of policies that can meet your needs.